acidonper/linking-app-back/README.md

-# Liking Back
+# Linking App Back

-_Liking Back_ is a NodeJS project which provides an API to allow _Liking Front_ customers access to some _Liking App_ information.
+_Linking App Back_ is a NodeJS project which provides an API to allow _Linking Front_ customers access to some _Linking App_ information.
 Regarding technologies involved, the following list offer an application overview:

 -   NodeJS
 -   MongoDB